Most of us know baking soda as a kitchen all-rounder.

 Baking soda in tooth powder?

-Using baking soda as a pure dentifrice has a different effect than using it as part of a powder made up of different ingredients.
+Using baking soda as a pure toothpaste has a different effect than when it is part of a powder consisting of various ingredients.
 The formula of the tooth powder is designed to stimulate saliva production.

-The powder liquefies during the brushing process, so that with the right polishing technique and the fine mineral particles, deposits and plaque can be removed while the tooth enamel is protected.
+The powder thus liquefies during the brushing process so that deposits and plaque are removed with the right polishing technique and the fine mineral particles, while the enamel is protected.

-Thanks to the antibacterial plant extracts they contain, the various types of teethlovers tooth powder also taste delicious.
-The brushing experience with tooth powder therefore has nothing to do with using pure baking soda.
+Thanks to the antibacterial plant extracts they contain, the various teethlovers tooth powders also taste delicious.
+The brushing experience with the tooth powder therefore has nothing to do with the pure baking soda application.

-You can find out the advantages and tips you need to consider when using tooth powder in a separate article.
+You can find out more about the benefits and tips for using tooth powder in a separate article.

-Baking soda has other benefits when it comes to your dental care.
+Baking soda has other benefits for your dental care.

-- It can be used as an accompanying measure for gum inflammation.
-Gingivitis – or inflammation of the gums – often results from poor oral hygiene and the associated accumulation of unfavorable bacteria.
+- For example, it can be used as an accompanying measure for gum inflammation.
+Gingivitis - or inflammation of the gums - is often caused by a lack of oral hygiene and the associated accumulation of unfavorable bacteria.
 Baking soda has an antibacterial effect and binds acids.

 - Simply dissolve a teaspoon of baking soda in a glass of warm water